Nintendo DSi: Internet connectivity

 The Nintendo DSi connects to the Internet via either its built-in 802.11b/g Wi-Fi or a Nintendo Wi-Fi USB Connector; both methods granted access to the Nintendo Wi-Fi Connection service.
 The DSi supports WEP, WPA (AES/TKIP), and WPA2 (AES/TKIP) wireless encryption; only software with built-in support can use the latter two encryption types, as they were not supported by the DS and DS Lite.
 Up to six wireless Internet connection profiles can be saved; using the traditional setup method, the first three profiles support WEP encryption, while the remaining three are selectable under a more advanced option, which supports WPA encryption.
 Under this advanced option, users may access the Wi-Fi Protected Setup method and configure proxy settings.
-The DSi could automatically detect Nintendo Zone service areas thus preventing the need to manually setup Wi-Fi connections.
+The DSi could automatically detect Nintendo Zone service areas, thus preventing the need to manually set up Wi-Fi connections.
 The service offered demos of upcoming and currently available games, access to the Nintendo Wi-Fi Connection and DSi Shop, and may have had location-specific content.
+The Nintendo Wi-Fi Connection service was discontinued worldwide for all platforms on May 20, 2014.
+The Nintendo Zone service was discontinued in Europe on March 28, 2018, and in Japan on February 28, 2020.